zacwood9/zacwood.me/content/about.md

 hideMeta: true
 ---

 I'm Zac, a software developer and student, and this is my blog where I write about technology, life, and whatever I find interesting.

 I study Computer Science at George Mason University in Fairfax, VA.
-I'm passionate about building great software and using what I've learned doing so to teach and mentor great engineers.
+I'm passionate about building great software and always learning new things.

 Have questions or suggestions?
 Feel free to hit me up on [Twitter](https://twitter.com/_zacwood) or